Your treatment for an ulcerating tumour depends on your type of cancer and any treatments you have had.

 Treatment aims to kill cancer cells and help to shrink an ulcerating (fungating) wound.
 This can reduce pressure on nerves, which can decrease pain.
 These treatments also help to reduce oozing and bleeding.

 But treatments are not suitable for everyone.
 Your doctor will discuss the possible benefits and side effects with you.

 Ulceration could seem worse in the beginning when you have radiotherapy.
 This is because the cancer cells die off.
-You might have a mild skin reaction to the radiotherapy, which causes redness and dry flaky skin.
+You might have a mild skin reaction to the radiotherapy, which causes redness and dry, flaky skin.

 The chemotherapy drug used most to treat ulcerating tumours is fluorouracil.
 For a wound that is a primary cancer, your wound care nurse can spread fluorouracil cream onto it.
 A primary cancer means where the cancer started.